iamthismarvin/rodee-20/README.md

   Hello, I am Rodee-20!
   I can help you throw your dice.
 Just tell me what you need. :D
 ```

-## Description

-Rodee-20 is a Discord bot that helps you roll polyhedral dice in chat.

 ## List of Commands